tj-tusharjain/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 The conversion between subscription models is accomplished without a redeployment of your VM, avoiding any downtime risk.

 There are two subscription models on Azure which you can switch seamlessly between using Azure Hybrid Benefit.
-* The first enables you to bring your own REHL or SLES subscription directly to Azure.
+* The Bring-Your-Own-Subscription (BYOS) model enables you to bring your own REHL or SLES subscription directly to Azure.
-With this Bring-Your-Own-Subscription (BYOS) model, you only pay Azure for the infrastructure costs of your VM as the software fee is covered by your RHEL or SLES subscription.
+With BYOS, you only pay Azure for the infrastructure costs of your VM as the software fee is covered by your RHEL or SLES subscription.

-* The second pay-as-you-go model enables you to pay for RHEL and SLES subscriptions as you use them.
+* The Pay-As-You-Go (PAYG) model enables you to pay for RHEL and SLES subscriptions as you use them.

-This article further defines BYOS and pay-as-you-go subscription models, compares the benefits of each model, and shows how you can use the Azure Hybrid Benefit to switch between the two at any point.
+This article further defines BYOS and PAYG subscription models, compares the benefits of each model, and shows how you can use the Azure Hybrid Benefit to switch between the two at any point.
 This process applies to Virtual Machine Scale Sets, Spot Virtual Machines, and custom images.
 Azure Hybrid Benefit allows for seamless bi-directional conversions between the two subscription models on eligible VM instances.